shahanavazm/git-notes/README.md

 ## Creating a new repository
 - git init
 - Add entries to .gitignore.
-Like for example /bak/
 - Add all files and commit using:
 git add -all && git commit -m "a usefull commit message"
 The above command can be used for each commit.